GoBLFC/Tracker/README.md

 1. Run `php artisan key:generate` to generate an encryption key and automatically fill in the `APP_KEY` value in `.env`.
 	This key should be kept the same between all instances of Tracker connected to the same environment (production, QA, etc.) and should only be regenerated when absolutely necessary (compromise, improved algorithm).
 	Regenerating or using a different key will result in any encrypted (not hashed!) values in the database or cache becoming unreadable.
-1. Run `php artisan migrate` to run migrations on the database.
-This will need to be done whenever updating Tracker (if there are new migrations in the update).
+1. Run `php artisan migrate` to run all migrations on the database.
-1. Log in to Tracker to make sure a user is created for you.
+1. Log in to the application in your web browser via the OAuth flow to make sure a user gets created for you.
 1. Run `php artisan auth:set-role` to set your user's role to admin.
 1. Run `php artisan telegram:set-commands` to send the list of bot commands to Telegram.
 1. Run `php artisan telegram:set-webhook` to inform Telegram of the bot's webhook URL.